-Today, Forward Mutual stores its records electronically “in the cloud.”
+Today, Forward Mutual stores its records “in the cloud,” as we refer to our electronic file management.
 It charges advance premiums to policyholders and purchases reinsurance to cover its property losses.
 And as of January 1, 2020, Forward Mutual is a non-assessable mutual, meaning it can insure property throughout the state of Wisconsin (Wisconsin Insurance Chapter 611).

 As we celebrate the success of these two mutuals and what they are today, we must also give credit to the nine individuals who served as secretaries for Watertown Mutual and the 11 who served as secretaries for Ixonia Mutual.
 They kept the minutes, to be sure, but they have also served as historians and preservationists.
 To have 145 years of our mutuals’ minutes is amazing.

-Beside the minutes, credit needs to be given to two reference books use.
+Beside the minutes, credit needs to be given to two books to which I frequently referred.
 “Heritage of Ixonia” by Alida and Carl Jaeger for the Town of Ixonia history and photos and “The Towns Mutual” by James “Cliff” O’Donnell for the history of the town mutual industry in Wisconsin.

 I am proud of Forward Mutual’s history.
 I’m sure the founders and the many who served as directors and officers would be equally proud.

 Whatever the future holds for Forward Mutual, the company minutes will continue to serve as its history.